 We encourage a two way process of ideas and knowledge exchange across departments and all staff.

-We also encourage our staff to think proactively for themselves, to find solutions to problems and take responsibility for their decision making.
+Encouraging our staff to think proactively for themselves, to find solutions to problems and take responsibility for their decision making.
 This encouragement takes the form of positive feedback from management for new ideas and innovative procedures.
 A supportive management approach to new practices, with no blame culture if innovative approaches do not succeed.

 HBXL recognise the work of charities within.
 The company operates bi monthly charity events supporting a range of charities both locally and nationally which are picked by the team.